Safety (firearms): Single-action revolvers

-Most Single-action revolvers have no external safeties.
-The original designs, which dated to back before the Civil War, had no internal safety to render them drop-safe, and were usually carried with an empty chamber under the hammer.
+Most single-action revolvers have no external safeties.
+The original designs, which dated to back before the US Civil War, had no internal safety to render them drop-safe, and were usually carried with an empty chamber under the hammer.
 Many original single-action revolvers have a half-cock "safety" notch on the hammer, but these are not drop-proof.
-Modern single-action revolvers—those made after the mid-1970s—almost always have an internal safety, such as a hammer block or transfer bar.
+Modern single-action revolvers, those made after the early 1970s, almost always have an internal safety, such as a hammer block or transfer bar.
 It is safe to carry such firearms with a loaded chamber under the hammer.

 Some single-action revolvers have relief cuts in between cylinder bores that allow the hammer to be rested directly upon the cylinder with no chance of interacting with loaded cartridges or primers.
 These are also known colloquially as "safety notches."
 They are usually found on black-powder revolvers, but there are also metallic cartridge-firing revolvers with safety notches.